 Will Jurgen Klopp attend Liverpool’s final Premier League game of the season?

-The Reds will lift the Premier League trophy after the match against Crystal Palace on 25 May
+The Reds are set to lift the Premier League trophy after the match against Crystal Palace on 25 May

-Liverpool have won the Premier League for the second time after securing the point they needed against Tottenham on Sunday at Anfield.
+Liverpool are set to win the Premier League for the second time, with just one point required from their clash with Tottenham on Sunday at Anfield.

-It marks a sensational first Premier League campaign in charge for manager Arne Slot, who has lost just two league games since taking the reins from Jurgen Klopp last summer.
+If they achieve it - and it seems only a matter of time before they do, even if Tottenham foil them today - it would mark a sensational Premier League campaign in charge for manager Arne Slot, who has lost just two league games since taking the reins from Jurgen Klopp last summer.

-The Reds have won the title – their second in five years and 20th overall – with four games to spare and are expected to lift the Premier League title on the final day of the season, after the home game against Crystal Palace on Sunday 25 May.
+Victory at Anfield would cap off a second title for the Reds in five years and their 20th overall, achieved with four games to spare.
+They are are expected to lift the Premier League trophy on the final day of the season, after the home game against Crystal Palace on Sunday 25 May.

 Nearly all of the current team, including Mohamed Salah, Virgil van Dijk and Allison, were brought to the club by ex-manager Klopp.